Is aFranchise Agreement Binding Without A Signature?

 Pursuant to the terms of the franchise agreement, Swati Enterprises wasn’t permitted to sell or transfer the franchise agreement without Global’s written knowledge and consent.
 Nevertheless, just two months after the franchise agreement was signed, Swati purportedly sold the franchised restaurant in Texas to the Defendant Rahman without Global’s knowledge or consent.
 However, Rahman never signed the franchise agreement and claimed that he never received a copy of the franchise agreement in connection with the sale and that he was unaware of its existence until recently.

-That left the franchisor caught between two parties who said that no responsibility for violating the franchise agreement by opening a competing business in the same spot.
+That left the franchisor caught between two parties who said that they bore no responsibility for violating the franchise agreement by opening a competing business in the same spot.

 Court Says Franchise Agreement’s Provisions Are Enforceable